zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 **I cannot guarantee that this will work for older versions.
 If you want to try, please backup your project beforehand.**

 You can integrate the system in a few ways
+- A. Use the Installer (Highly Recommended)
-- Use the prefab in Assets/FFR/OWML;
+- B. Use the prefab in Assets/FFR/OWML
-- Load OWML_Sample Scene file
+- C. Load OWML_Sample Scene file
-- Make from scratch.
+- D. Make from scratch.
 (If you want to, but i highly suggest not to.)

-### USING THE INSTALLER
+## A. USING THE INSTALLER

 The new UI Installer (thanks YUXI!) is the most preferrable way in order to setup your scene with existing and new aircrafts; as well as an existing and new scenes; Since this will save you the hassle of setting up each and every single aircraft and scene(s).
 As you use it, you may still refer to the guides below when troubleshooting.